-(a) Whenever identification of a sponsored committee is required by this title, the identification shall include the

-(b) A sponsored committee shall use only one name in its statement of organization.
+- (a) Whenever identification of a sponsored committee is required by this title, the identification shall include the full name of the committee as required in its statement of organization. - (b) A sponsored committee shall use only one name in its statement of organization.